WICG/file-handling/explainer.md

 The new manifest API surface is contained in the `file_handlers` list, where each entry in this list is a dictionary describing the file handler, with fields like `action`, `name`, `accept`, and `icons`.

 `action` must be inside the app scope, and specifies the URL after the origin that is the navigation destination for file handling launches (analogous to `start_url` for typical app launches). `launch_type` defines whether multiple files should be opened in a single client or multiple.
 If omitted, this defaults to `single-client`.
 See also `launchParams.files`.
-It is not possible to coalesce multiple files that match different file handler entries into a single launch.

 Each `accept` entry is a dictionary mapping MIME types to extensions.
 Depending on context, both MIME type and file extension may be important.
 For example, `xdg-utils` on Linux [associates files to apps via MIME types](https://stackoverflow.com/a/31836/3260044), and thus (a) will match files to apps based on MIME type, and (b) requires all file extensions to map to a known MIME type (custom file formats like the `.grafr` example need a MIME type).
 Other systems map directly from file extension to app.
 For consistency across platforms, the user agent will enforce that the app can only open files with specified extensions.
 App authors should expect that both the MIME type *and* file extension must match for a file to be openable by an app.